Log in

 How old do I have to be to apply for a Medical Marijuana Card in North Carolina?

-You must be at least 18 years-old or over in order to qualify for a medical CBD card in North Carolina for yourself.
+You must be at least 18 years old or over to qualify for a medical CBD card in North Carolina.
 Those under this age will need parental consent.
+To qualify for a medical cannabis card from the Eastern Board of Cherokee Indians, you must be at least 21 years old.

 Can I be/have a caregiver for a medical marijuana patient in North Carolina?